over45Codes/coding-learning-notes/css/flexbox.md

 ## Flex-Direction

 ### flex-direction: row;
 - What is flex-direction?
-This will be set to "row " - by default - from left to right on the main - axis
+This will be set to "row " - by default - from left to right on the main - axis.
+Always horizontal.

 ### flex-direction: column;
 - This will make all the items inside the flex container line up from top to bottom - we changed the main axis and the cross axis is now left to right